 Another favorite thing to do in Lake Tahoe is explore the East Shore by bike.
 Rent a bike and bike the East Shore Trail which is a 3 mile paved portion of the Tahoe Trail (which will eventually extend around the whole lake) and considered an easy to moderate trail.
 Bring a towel with you as you can find access to 11 beaches along the trail.
 I have not gotten to bike this trail yet but I plan on it the next time I’m in Tahoe and I will update this post when I do.

 Emerald Bay State Park

-Emerald Bay State Park is one of the most popular state parks in California and for good reason.
+Emerald Bay State Park is a beautiful and popular state parks in California that you can’t miss on your trip to Tahoe!
 The park is home to Eagle Falls, Vikingsholm Castle, and Emerald Bay.
 Eagle Falls is a must-see when visiting the park and can be accessed by a short hike from the Lower Eagle Falls Trailhead.
 Vikingsholm Castle is a 38-room mansion that was built in 1929 and is now a museum.
 These hikes are very popular and parking lot will be full during peak season so arrive early!
 Emerald Bay is the centerpiece of the park and is one of the most photographed places in California.

 Hike Cave Rock

 Cave Rock is a popular hiking spot on the South Shore of Lake Tahoe.
 The hike to the top of Cave Rock is short (about 10-15 minutes) and mildly strenuous and offers incredible views of the lake.
 Once you reach the top, you can enjoy panoramic views of Lake Tahoe as well as see into Nevada.
 This is a really easy hike to do if you only have a short amount of time!

 How to get to Cave Rock: